 Needless to say, don’t expect this employee to excel at their job but be happy that they are coming to work every day like millions of Australians and performing to the best of their ability.
-After all, they are probably busy tracking down lawyers to help them take care of all the legal stuff.
+After all, they are probably busy tracking down the best family lawyers in Sydney and other cities to help them take care of all the legal stuff.
 The only thing you can insist on is for this transitional period to be as short and smooth as possible.

 The best way a worker going through a divorce is going to weather this period is by keeping themselves busy.
 The 8 hours they spend every day at work present the perfect distraction for them.
 The workplace can be a refuge and a constant during a time of turbulence.

 If you notice that their performance rate is dropping, give them gentle reminders instead of harsh criticism.
 They will look back on this time and remember that you were compassionate, taking into account that the divorce was a real issue.